TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-10-18-5-commands-from-easy-ci-that-makes-your-ci-stronger.md

 vendor/bin/easy-ci check-commented-code app src packages
 ```

-Is line limit too strict?
+Is the line limit too strict?
 Use `--line-limit` option to modify it to your needs:

 ```bash
 vendor/bin/easy-ci check-commented-code app src packages --line-limit 6